linusbobcat/create-elementary-os-installer/README.md

 A simple Applescript app for creating elementary OS Installer USB drives.
 It uses dd as a backend.
 It should work on any version of OS X, although it has only been tested on OS X 10.10.5.
 The resulting USB drive should boot on newer Macs, as well as PCs.

+## Translators needed and welcome.
+If you want to help with translations in your own language, find out what [your language code is](http://loc.gov/standards/iso639-2/php/code_list.php) and start editing the translation folder at *"Create elementary OS Installer/Contents/Resources/en.lproj/Localization.strings".
+Replace "en.lproj" with your own language code, you may need to edit both the regular language code as well as the "language.lproj" one.
+You *do not* need to contribute OS X. Make sure the "localization.strings" file is encoded in utf-16.

 ## System Requirements

 Only the following Macs are capable of starting up elementary OS/Linux from a USB drive: